 Along with musician Jeff Troops and record producer Chris Hermon, Dave set out from Castleton taking in every dale in Derbyshire before finishing in Ilam in Dovedale.

-Please call reception on 01629 812812 option 2 for further details on any of these events
+Please call reception on 01629 812812 option 2 for further details on events at The Rutland Arms Hotel

 |"The Gateway" at the Rutland Arms Hotel - The Latest Place To Be Seen|

 |Come and relax in our smart new bar and lounge . . . everyone is welcome! ||